 RAGOM would not exist without its dedicated volunteers and must continually add volunteers as it expands its reach and services.
 The Volunteer landing page presents volunteering options and includes a Why We Volunteer feature to encourage participation.

-In addition to the UX work, I managed the front-end development, wrote or edited all copy (exclusive of dog updates), and created a user interface checklist for QA purposes.
-I continue to drive content strategy to provide fresh and relevant information for RAGOM’s many followers.
+In addition to the UX work, I managed front-end development and wrote or edited all new site copy (exclusive of the dog updates).
+I continued to drive content strategy to provide fresh and relevant information for RAGOM’s many followers, adopters, and supporters.